jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 # Lesson 10: building a portfolio page and hosting

-Within this lesson we're going to achieve two principle goals: 1.) creating and hosting an online portfolio page for sharing some of the maps created in MAP671 and MAP672, and 2.) using GitHub pages to serve web maps we've made.
-This lesson will guide you through building and customizing an HTML portfolio page from template and teach you how to host your maps on a remote web server (GitHub Pages).
+Within this lesson we're going to achieve two principal goals: 1.) creating and hosting an online portfolio page for sharing some of the maps created in MAP671 and MAP672, and 2.) using GitHub pages to serve web maps we've made.
+This lesson will guide you through building and customizing an HTML portfolio page from the template and teach you how to host your maps on a remote web server (GitHub Pages).

 ## 1. Web hosting and creating a GitHub Pages repository for an online portfolio

 So far, we've been developing our web maps locally and using GitHub repositories to host and share our code (and various other files).
 But, the point of making web maps is to share them with the general public, *on the web*.
 How do we do this?

 Specifically, we've been using a web *server* that Brackets runs to "serve" our web document within a web browser on our local machine.
 We need a web server available to "host" our projects as well, but one that is accessible to the broader public through a URL address (i.e., not our own laptops or the lab computers).
-While there are various web hosting companies that can provide you with web server space, GitHub fortunately offers this service as well.
+While various web hosting companies can provide you with web server space, GitHub, fortunately, offers this service as well.
 These are a special kind of GitHub repository, referred to as [GitHub Pages](https://pages.github.com/).

-While these repositories are similar to the ones we've been using to commit, backup, and share our code, the HTML documents within these GitHub Pages repositories will be "served" to the user as HTTP requests and rendered within their browser (rather than displayed as raw HTML text like our current repos do).
+While these repositories are similar to the ones we've been using to commit, backup, and share our code, the HTML documents within these GitHub Pages repositories will be "served" to the user as HTTP requests and rendered within their browser (rather than displayed as raw HTML text like our current repositories do).

 To create our GitHub Pages repository, we'll be following the instructions provided on GitHub's website: [GitHub Pages](https://pages.github.com/).
 We couldn't write these any clearer, so follow those steps.